vedmalex/tools-docs/source/apollo-server/setup.md

 ---
-title: Setup
+title: Adding a GraphQL endpoint
 order: 202
 description: How to set up Apollo Server
 ---

-Apollo Server exports `apolloExpress`, `apolloConnect`, `ApolloHAPI` and `apolloKoa` which can be used as a drop-in to turn your Express, Connect, HAPI or Koa 2 server into a GraphQL server.
+Apollo Server exports the `apolloExpress`, `apolloConnect`, `ApolloHAPI` and `apolloKoa` functions which can be used to add a GraphQL HTTP endpoint to your Express, Connect, HAPI or Koa 2 server.

-<h2 id="apolloOptions">ApolloOptions</h2>
+<h2 id="apolloOptions">Apollo Server options</h2>

 Apollo Server accepts an ApolloOptions object as its single argument.
 An ApolloOptions object has the following properties: